nikkibudeanu/woofme/TESTING.md

 ## HTML Code Validation
-HTML Validation not perfomed as W3 is not configured for django html files and a lot of invalid errors were showing up.
+HTML Validation not perfomed as W3 is not configured for django HTML files and a lot of invalid errors were showing up.
+However, I manually checked them and made sure formatting is performed and no errors are showing.

 ## CSS Code Validation